 In addition to Borland, the Badgers lost Ethan Armstrong, Conor O’Neill and Brendan Kelly.

-Andersen acknowledged that Wisconsin cannot be replaced with one person.
+Andersen acknowledged that Borland cannot be replaced with one person.
 The leader of the unit is senior Derek Landisch, who split time with O’Neill in 2013.
 He will be joined by Marcus Trotter inside, while junior Joe Schobert and Vince Biegel start as the outside linebackers.

 Between the four, they combined to start seven career games.